AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/overview.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_packagemanager"
 >title="Package Manager - Migrating Mutable Content Packages"
->abstract="Explore usage of package manager for use cases where a content package should be installed as "one off" which includes importing specific content from production on to staging in order to debug a production issue, transferring small content package from on-premise environment to AEM Cloud environments and more."
 >abstract="Explore usage of package manager for use cases where a content package should be installed as 'one off' which includes importing specific content from production on to staging in order to debug a production issue, transferring small content package from on-premise environment to AEM Cloud environments and more."
 >additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/overview-content-transfer-tool.html?lang=en#cloud-migration" text="Content Transfer Tool"